John Hailstone: Early life

-He was placed at an early age under the care of a maternal uncle at York, and was sent to Beverley school in the East Riding.
-Samuel Hailstone was a younger brother.
+Hailstone was born at Hoxton, Middlesex on 13 December 1759 and at an early age he was placed under the care of a maternal uncle at York, and was sent to Beverley school in the East Riding.
+Samuel Hailstone, the botanist, was a younger brother.
 John went to Cambridge, entering first at Catharine Hall, and afterwards at Trinity College, and was second wrangler and second in the Smith's Prize of his year (1782).
 He was second in both competitions to James Wood who became master of Saint John's, and Dean of Ely.

 Career

-Hailstone was elected fellow of Trinity in 1784, and four years later became Woodwardian Professor of Geology, an office which he held for thirty years.
+Hailstone was elected fellow of Trinity in 1784, and four years later became Woodwardian Professor of Geology.
+He held the Woodwardian chair for over thirty years, standing down in 1818 so that he could marry (the terms of appointment at that time required that the incumbent be unmarried).

 He went to Germany, and studied geology under Werner at Freiburg for about twelve months.
 On his return to Cambridge he devoted himself to the study and collection of geological specimens, but did not deliver any lectures.
 He published, however, in 1792, ‘A Plan of a course of lectures’.
 The museum was considerably enriched by him.

-He was elected to the Linnean Society in 1800, and to the Royal Society in 1801, and was one of the original members of the Geological Society.
+He was elected to the Linnean Society in 1800, and to the Royal Society in 1801.
+When the Geological Society was founded, Hailstone was one of the forty-two people elected as honorary members.

 Hailstone contributed papers to Transactions of the Geological Society (1816, iii.
 243–50), Transactions of the Cambridge Philosophical Society (1822, i.
 453–8), and the British Association (Report, 1834, p.
 569).